Rutgers University-Camden logo

 About Rutgers University-Camden

-A public research powerhouse in South Jersey, rooted in history and legal excellence.
+Discover Rutgers-Camden: A public research powerhouse with a rich history and leading legal education.

 Key Highlights